CompAndSave Blog

 • Choose between OEM and budget-friendly ink based on your needs and budget.

-Following these strategies can extend your printer's lifespan, reduce ink consumption, and save money.
-Don't let printer manufacturers take advantage of you; take control of your printing costs today.
+Following these strategies can extend your printer’s lifespan, reduce ink consumption, and save money.
+Don’t let printer manufacturers take advantage of you; take control of your printing costs today!

 Need help with ordering ink?
 Have questions or need assistance?
 Reach out to our toll-free helpline at 1-833-465-6888!
-Our dedicated support team is available Monday to Friday, 6am-4pm PT.
+Our dedicated support team is available Monday to Friday, 6 am-4 pm PT.
 Get the support you need for a happy printing experience.

 Frequently Asked Questions

-What is a printer ink scam?
+1. What is a printer ink scam?

-Can I use third-party ink cartridges without voiding my printer's warranty?
+2. Can I use third-party ink cartridges without voiding my printer’s warranty?

+Using third-party cartridges should not void your printer’s warranty.
+It is strictly ILLEGAL for printer manufacturers to do so.
 Use of remanufactured or compatible cartridges does not void your warranty as stated in the MAGNUSON-MOSS WARRANTY IMPROVEMENT ACT, United States Code Annotated Title 15 Commerce Trade Chapter 50, Consumer Product Warranties 15 Sections 2302.

-What should I do with empty ink cartridges?
+3. What should I do with empty ink cartridges?